xiely/PhotoSwipe/README.md

-Thank you for your word
+Thank you for your work!